JuliaDynamics/DrWatson.jl/docs/src/savenames.md

 ```

 ### Customizing `savename`
 You can customize [`savename`](@ref) for your own Types.
-For example you could make it so that it only uses some specific keys instead of all of them, or you could make it access data in a different way (maybe even loading files!).
+For example you could make it so that it only uses some specific keys instead of all of them, only specific types, or you could make it access data in a different way (maybe even loading files!).

-To do that you need to extend the following two functions:
+To do that you need to extend the following functions:
 ```@docs
 DrWatson.allaccess
 DrWatson.access
+DrWatson.default_allowed
 ```

 ## Tagging a run using Git